 In 1850 he joined the Royal Geographical Society, and decided to not just travel, but now to do some serious ‘exploring.’
 Over the next two years he planned and mounted an expedition into then little-known South West Africa, now Namibia.

-Once again at leisure back in England, he wrote a book entitled Narrative of an explorer in tropical South Africa (1853).
+Once again at leisure back in England, he wrote a book entitled Narrative of an Explorer in Tropical South Africa (1853).
 This book was very well written and illustrated with numerous colour plates produced from the sketches made by the artist that accompanied Galton.
 The book proved to be a huge success.
-He then went on to pursue his many theories, some genius, some rather nutty.
+He was now a real author!
+Then he went on to pursue his many theories, some genius, some rather nutty.
 He himself proposed a connection between genius and insanity based on his own experience:

 Men who leave their mark on the world are very often those who, being gifted and full of nervous power, are at the same time haunted and driven by a dominant idea, and are therefore within a measurable distance of insanity. – Karl Pearson, ‘The Life, Letters and Labours of Francis Galton,’

-This from the introduction to his book on his South West African journeys by anthropologist & historian GT Bettany: Mr. Francis Galton, the third son of Samuel Tertius Galton, a banker in Birmingham, in whose family the love of statistical accuracy was very remarkable; and of Violetta, eldest daughter of the celebrated Dr. Erasmus Darwin, author of ‘Zoonomia’, ‘The Botanic Garden’, etc, was born on February 16th 1822, and educated at King Edward’s School, Birmingham, where he gained no great admiration for ‘the unhappy system of education that has hitherto prevailed, by which boys acquire a very imperfect knowledge of the structure of two dead languages, and none at all of the structure of the living world.’
+Anthropologist & historian GT Bettany wrote, in his introduction to Galton’s book on his South West African journeys: Mr. Francis Galton, the third son of Samuel Tertius Galton, a banker in Birmingham, in whose family the love of statistical accuracy was very remarkable; and of Violetta, eldest daughter of the celebrated Dr. Erasmus Darwin, author of ‘Zoonomia’, ‘The Botanic Garden’, etc, was born on February 16th 1822, and educated at King Edward’s School, Birmingham, where he gained no great admiration for ‘the unhappy system of education that has hitherto prevailed, by which boys acquire a very imperfect knowledge of the structure of two dead languages, and none at all of the structure of the living world.’